nodeschool/international-day/PARTICIPATING.md

 # Requirements

 The participation of each chapter is voluntary, no person has to attend the international day.
 However when you do there are a few things that you should follow to make it a enjoyable experience (and a day to remember).

-- Enroll with your chapter in [issue#8](https://github.com/nodeschool/international-day/issues/8)
-- Create an event sign-up page by May 1st using any given event site (for example: [Ti.to](https://ti.to/), [Meetup](http://www.meetup.com/), [EventBrite](https://www.eventbrite.com), [Connpass](http://connpass.com/) or  [Doorkeeper](https://www.doorkeeper.jp/)) or on your own site and [tell us about it](https://github.com/nodeschool/international-day/issues/22)
-- The event site **has to** have a location that tells people how to access it, a time to start and end.
-If you have limited space (usually the case) you have to write that down and make sure that its known beforehand.
-The event does not need to be free but may not exceed a price of 10usd and may not discriminate against anyone.
 - The person that enrolled the chapter (owner) becomes responsible to uphold  [the code of conduct](https://github.com/nodeschool/international-day/blob/2015/code_of_conduct_en.md) and as such has to leave his/her contact information for the duration of the event and up to two weeks after that.
 - The owner - or a mentor that can take over the responsibility - has to be at the event for the whole specified duration in the event page.
 - During the time you specified in the event site the owner should be reachable using the given skype account (given during enrollment)
 - If the major language in your country is not english you have to translate the code of conduct and other imporant information to this language.
 - Add your logo to the [hexdex](http://nodeschool.io/hexdex.html) so its easier for us to make a nice site

-Note: After enrollment the owner will be added to the [international-day-group ](https://github.com/orgs/nodeschool/teams/international-day).
-This is to makes sure that we are able to notify you through github if needed (check your github notifications)

 # Suggestions